Replacing or Reissuing a Lost or Destroyed Paper EE Bond

-Replacing: If your paper bond is lost, stolen, mutilated, or you never received it, you can request a replacement paper bond.
+Replacing: If your paper bond is lost, stolen, mutilated, or you never received it, you can request a substitute paper bond.

 Reissuing: If you want to change who is named on the bond as owner, coowner, or beneficiary, or if there is a major error in the names, we must reissue the bond.
 See: Reissuing Paper EE Bonds.